 The second attraction is that expertise is determined by making inferences about the structure of the different answers provided by individuals.
 This means that performance does not have to be assessed in terms of an accuracy measure relative to the ground truth.
 It is possible to measure the relative expertise of individuals, without already having the expertise to answer the question.
+This feature is especially important because it means our approach extends naturally to prediction tasks where, by definition, there exists no ground truth at the time expertise must be assessed.

-The structure of this paper is as follows.
-We first describe an experiment that asks people to rank order sets of items, and rate their expertise both before and after having done the ranking.
-We then describe a simple cognitive model of the ranking task, and use the model to infer individual differences in the precision of the knowledge each person has.
+The structure of this article is as follows.
+We first describe an experiment that asks people to rank order sets of items and rate their expertise both before and after having done the ranking.
+We then describe a simple cognitive model of the ranking problem and use the model to infer individual differences in the precision of the knowledge each person has.
 In the results section, we show that this individual differences parameter provides a good measure of expertise, in the sense that it correlates well with actual performance.
 We also show it outperforms the self-reported measures of expertise.
 We conclude with some discussion of the strengths and limitations of our cognitive modeling approach to assessing expertise.